-Prague has a high likelihood of receiving extraordinary support from the central government, reflecting our assessment of the city's strategic importance to the national economy and its presence in the capital markets.
+Prague has a high likelihood of receiving extraordinary support from the central government, reflecting our assessment of the city's strategic importance to the national economy.
 The assessment also indicates a moderate system of oversight by the central government that requires regular monitoring of cities' indebtedness and liquidity.